-Plant out bare rooted fruit trees, cane fruits and shrubs before spring.
+Plant out bare-rooted fruit trees, cane fruits, and shrubs before spring.

-Prune gooseberry bushes to remove crossed or over crowded stems.
+Prune gooseberry bushes to remove crossed or overcrowded stems.

-If you are planning to grow the expensive to buy vegetable asparagus, now is the time to prepare the beds for planting.
+If you are planning to grow expensive to buy vegetable asparagus, now is the time to prepare the beds for planting.

-Sow lettuces, Brussels sprouts and cabbages in an unheated greenhouse ready to plant out in spring.
+Sow lettuces, Brussels sprouts, and cabbages in an unheated greenhouse ready to plant out in spring.

-Enrich the soil around your fruit trees and bushes with a high potash fertiliser, (following the pack instructions for the correct application rates).
+Enrich the soil around your fruit trees and bushes with a high potash fertilizer, (following the pack instructions for the correct application rates).
 Lightly fork or hoe this into the surface of the soil and then cover with a thick mulch of compost.

 Force your rhubarb using a forcing jar.
 This will exclude light and provides the height required to produce long pink stems.
 An inverted pot will also work, but the resulting stems will not be quite so long.
 Check often to monitor progress, and harvest when the stems are long enough to eat.

-Warm up cold soils with cloches, and then sow hardy peas, early carrots, parsnips, broad beans and salads as the warmer weather approaches closer.
+Warm-up cold soils with cloches, and then sow hardy peas, early carrots, parsnips, broad beans, and salads as the warmer weather approaches closer.